-- 1 We will use our integrated technological expertise to create values that point the way to the future. - 2 We will always act with integrity and good faith to merit - 3 We will all create a workplace where everyone wants to continue working.
-4 We will pursue "manufacturing that makes the Earth - 5 We will expand the circle of contribution that links to society and the future.
+1 We will use our integrated technological expertise to create values that point the way to the future.
+Value Create values that point the way to the future.

+2 We will always act with integrity and good faith to merit society's trust.
+Manager

+3 We will all create a workplace where everyone wants to continue working.
+Employ

+4 We will pursue "manufacturing that makes the Earth smile."
+Environm

+5 We will expand the circle of contribution that links to society and the future.
+Social Contri